dotnet-presentations/blazor-hybrid-workshop/Part 4 - Platform Features/README.md

     @inject IGeolocation geolocation
     ```

-1. Under the bottom to add a new monkey, let's add a button to find the closest monkey and wire up a click event for `FindMonkey`:
+1. Under the button to add a new monkey, let's add a button to find the closest monkey and wire up a click event for `FindMonkey`:

     ```html
     <!-- This one is already here -->